hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Energy Scoop (R)

-This is a device that allows kinetic energy to be transferred into fuel and back again with practically no energy loss, essentially 'scooping' the energy out.
-This can't be used as the main power supply though, because the energy form it creates is not very dense in energy, so it is impossible to store enough for a decent range.
-Instead, it is usually used as a brake.
-Then, when the ship needs to accelerate, the energy can be released again.
+This is a device that allows kinetic energy to be transformed into higher entropy fuel and back again with negligible loss, essentially 'scooping' the energy.
+This can't be used as the main power supply though, because the energy density is low, so it is impractical to store sufficient energy for long distance journeys.
+Instead, it is usually used as a regenerative brake, providing energy for subsequent acceleration.

 ### Atmospheric Bubble (R)